What thank you cards, “Avengers” Mr. Potato Head action figures, and a bowl of oatmeal reveal about NU’s athletic training education program director.

-2. “Ironman” Potatohead: Jancaitis won the first 24-hour mountain bike race he ever entered.
-Ozzy Osbourne's heavy metal tribute to “Ironman” played when he stood on the podium.
-He soon adopted Ironman as his personal mascot.
+2. “Ironman” Potato Head: Jancaitis won the first 24-hour mountain bike race he ever entered.
+Black Sabbath’s heavy metal tribute to “Iron Man,” the Marvel Comics character, played when he stood on the podium.
+He soon adopted Iron Man as his personal mascot.

-7. Commuter Pack: The three-season bike commuter pumps over the hills between his home in Barre and Northfield, Vt., in about an hour.
+7. Commuter pack: The three-season bike commuter pumps over the hills between his home in Barre and Northfield, Vermont, in about an hour.
 “The downhills are really fast.”
 Fatherhood and winter ice complicate his schedule.

 8. Candy bowl: “It’s partly getting rid of my Halloween candy” but also a nice to have a welcoming treat to offer students.

 9. Thank you cards: A collection of a half dozen thank you cards sent by former students expressing gratitude to Jancaitis ranging from his help with a class to inspiring a life-altering career choice.
 “Those are my reminders of why I’m really here.”